apache/causeway-site/content/components/security/shiro/format-of-permissions.md

 admin_role = adm/*
 </pre>

+sets up:
-defines the user role as access to all permissions except those in `org.estatio.api` and `org.estatio.webapp.services.admin`.
+* the user role with access to all permissions except those in `org.estatio.api` and `org.estatio.webapp.services.admin`
+* the api_role with access to all permissions in `org.estatio.api`
+* the admin_role with access to everything.

+The permission group concept is required to scope the applicability of any veto permission.
+This is probably best explained by an example.
+Suppose that a user has both `admin_role` and `user_role`; we would want the `admin_role` to trump the vetos of the `user_role`, in other words to give the user access to everything.
+Because of the permission groups, the two `!reg/...` vetos in user_role only veto out selected permissions granted by the `reg/*` permissions, but they do not veto the permissions granted by a different scope, namely `adm/*`.
+The net effect is what we would want: that a user with both `admin_role` and `user_role` would have access to everything, irrespective of those two veto permissions of the `user_role`.

 To tell Shiro to use the Isis permission format, add the following to `shiro.ini`:

 <pre>
 permissionResolver = org.apache.isis.security.shiro.authorization.IsisPermissionResolver
-ldapRealm.permissionResolver = $permissionResolver
+xxxRealm.permissionResolver = $permissionResolver
 </pre>

+where `xxxRealm` is the realm to be configured.